-After our trip on the lovely air-conditioned coach we arrived in the rather gorgeous Puerto Calero.
+After our trip on the lovely air-conditioned coach, we arrived in the rather gorgeous Puerto Calero.
 The harbour was a site to remember as all the boats were docked and basked in the beaming sunshine.

-We were taking to the Submarine Safari shop for our safety briefing and had 20 minutes to do what we wished around the harbour before heading to the submarine.
+We were taken to the Submarine Safari shop for our safety briefing and had 20 minutes to do what we wished around the harbour before heading to the submarine.
 If you get a chance I would recommend looking around in Puerto Calero where the Submarine shop is as it is a lovely place to visit and just take in the site.

 After our time was up we headed off to the submarine with 2 very excited toddlers.
 On the way in you have the chance to have a picture taken, these cost €8 which are purchased in the shop but are well worth it.
 Ours is one of the few of us as a family of 4 on holiday and is a great reminder of our trip.

-To get into the submarine you do have to go down a ladder which is pretty steep, however we negotiated it with 2 toddlers with no real issues.
+To get into the submarine you do have to go down a ladder which is pretty steep, however, we negotiated it with 2 toddlers with no real issues.

 The submarine itself is very cool, there is a row of seats on either side with a porthole window between 2 seats.
 The cabin pressure is the same as on land so there is no need to worry about popping ears either.

-On our trip we saw a whole array of fish plus several ship wrecks at the bottom of the sea which Kayleigh and Ethan were convinced were pirate ships!
+On our trip, we saw a whole array of fish plus several shipwrecks at the bottom of the sea which Kayleigh and Ethan were convinced were pirate ships!

-Once you reach the bottom of the sea they have a diver who comes round to each window with fish following!
+Once you reach the bottom of the sea they have a diver who comes round to each window with the fish following!
 This gives you a chance to see even more fish or birthday wishes!